-- remove hybernation mode by typing the following command from an administrative command prompt:
+- remove hibernation mode by typing the following command from an administrative command prompt:

 powercfg /h off

-- go to Power Settings, set it to performance or balanced, and remove any ‘hybernation‘ or ‘suspend‘ (or other power saving setting) from the basic & advanced options.
+- go to Power Settings, set it to performance or balanced, and remove any ‘hibernation‘ or ‘suspend‘ (or another power-saving setting) from the basic & advanced options.

 - apply any system update.